 PLATFORM

 "I come from proud a family that has roots that date back to the 1800's in Iowa.
 My Grandfather was born in Buxton Iowa.
-I want to work for you.
-We need to create more living wage jobs, improve our schools, and make public safety - especially getting guns off the streets, a top priority.
+I want to continue working for you.
+We need to create more living wage jobs, improve our schools, and make public safety a top priority.
 I know that there is much to be done with health care including the mental health aspect of health care.
 With many years of government experience, I know what it takes to find solutions, navigate the complicated governmental agencies, and get things done."

 LIST OF ISSUES